Founded in 2009 • Located in Dar Es Salaam and Arusha

-Ilboru Secondary School • 60 youth ages 15 to 21
+Ilboru Secondary School & St. Joseph Girls School • 60 youth ages 15 to 21

 Arusha is a home to over a million African, Arabs, Indians, Europeans, and Americans.
 750 boys from all over Tanzania attend the prestigious Ilboru Secondary School in Arusha.
 Prospective students must pass an exam to be accepted.
 Families often cannot afford the $60 annual tuition, so the Tanzanian government provides the rest of the school's funding.

-Through LEAF International, Ilboru Secondary School hosts the only music program in the area that teaches a variety of East African dances, songs and drum rhythms to youth.
-Students meet two to three times a week after school.
-They also perform concerts regularly in the Arusha community and at their school that highlight the various tribes and cultures in Tanzania while promoting the environmental messages of Roots & Shoots.
+Students in the LEAF International prgoram meet two to three times a week after school.
+They also perform concerts regularly that highlight the various tribes and cultures in Tanzania while promoting the environmental messages of our partner, Jane Goodall’s Roots & Shoots.

 Through the project students gain: